Online LPN to BSN Programs with Financial Aid: An Inside Look

 Check Deadlines and Apply Early

-It’s important that you know and keep track of important deadlines like those for the FAFSA application, your chosen college’s scholarship application, and individual scholarships/grants you’re interested in applying for.
+Know and keep track of important deadlines, like those for the FAFSA application, your school’s scholarship application, and individual scholarships/grants you’re interested in applying for.
 Most institutions do not accept submissions after their stated deadline.
 Consider keeping a calendar with all the LPN to BSN financial aid deadlines that apply to you.

 Gather All Necessary Documents

 Various documents will need to be curated for the financial aid applications you complete.
-Consider having a folder set aside specifically for these documents which could include personal essays, why you want to attend an LPN to BSN program (statement of purpose), transcripts, letters of recommendation, or volunteer records.
-Having them in one spot will help keep you organized as you sift through the various financial aid opportunities you wish to apply for.
+Consider having a folder set aside specifically for personal essays, statements of purpose on why you want to attend an LPN to BSN program, transcripts, letters of recommendation, and volunteer records.

 Receive Feedback on Supplemental Materials

-As you gather the above-mentioned materials, consider asking trusted friends, family members, or mentors to review.
+As you gather materials, ask trusted friends, family members, or mentors to review.
 They’ll be able to tell you if your purpose is clear, your message is concise, and if everything makes sense.
 They’ll also be able to help you polish your LPN to BSN submissions so they are easy to understand and error-free.

 Review Award Letters

-If all goes well and you’ve followed the instructions, hopefully you’ll receive some award letters, from the government, your college, or a third party.
-Review each letter carefully to make sure your information is correct and to be aware of the process for accepting the financial aid offered.
-If you receive many of these, consider keeping a spreadsheet with all the relevant information or a separate folder where you can store the award letters for frequent review.
+If all goes well, hopefully you’ll receive some award letters.
+Review each letter carefully to make sure your information is correct and to confirm the process for accepting the aid offered.
+If you receive many of these, consider keeping a spreadsheet or folder where you can store the award letters for review.

 Back to top